Introduction-to-Programming-OSOWSKI/Diff21/README.md

 1 else

 ## **Hints**
 Use parenthesis for order of operations.
+Use Math.abs(num) to return the absolute value of num.

 ## **Concepts**
-Methods, Operators, int, if/else
+Methods, Operators, int, if/else, Math

 ---